-CFSA and contracted agencies shall maintain the confidentiality of information disclosed at an FTM in accordance with the provisions of applicable law and CFSA policy.

-Note: "information" refers both to materials in recorded format in any medium and material that is not recorded.

-- 1. CFSA shall instruct participants in the FTM to limit child or parentspecific information disclosed during the FTM to that information which is reasonably necessary to accomplish the purpose of that particular FTM. - 2.
+Engage and inform parents and youth, as appropriate, about the FTM process. c.
+Invite participants, including the guardian ad litem (GAL), mental health providers, service providers, and supports identified by the family, preferably in person (or by telephone) and encourage their participation in the FTM.
+4 .
+The FTM facilitator, FTM coordinator, and social worker shall communicate before each FTM and address all of the following issues: a.
+Family's strengths and needs b.
+Family's desired outcomes for the meeting c.
+Issues of concern regarding children's safety, permanency or well- being identified by CFSA or contracted agency d.
+Areas of potential conflict e.
+Special accommodations for the family at the meeting (e.g., the need for an interpreter, conference calls to include participants unavailable to attend in person, transportation assistance, child care during the meeting, or exclusion of certain individuals from part or all of the meeting for safety issues such as domestic violence.)
+S ection D: Privacy C FSA and contracted agencies shall maintain the confidentiality of formation disclosed at an FTM in accordance with the provisions of pplicable law and CFSA policy. lote: "information" refers both to materials in recorded format in any nedium and material that is not recorded.
+1 .
+CFSA shall instruct participants in the FTM to limit child or parent- specific information disclosed during the FTM to that information which is reasonably necessary to accomplish the purpose of that particular FTM.
+2 .
 CFSA and contracted agencies may disclose descriptive, non-diagnostic health information that impacts the child's quality of care or the safety of any member of the family.
 Confidential medical information about the child may be disclosed only if it is necessary to do so to accomplish the purpose of the FTM.
-(See the confidentiality provisions in CFSA's HIV/AIDS Policy.) - The facilitator shall identify all mandated reporters at the start of the meeting and inform participants of their obligation to report any suspected abuse or neglect disclosed in an FTM in accordance with applicable law.
-(See the Hotline Policy for additional information concerning the reporting of child abuse or neglect.) - 4.
+(See the confidentiality provisions in CFSA's HIV/AIDS Policy .)
+3 .
+The facilitator shall identify all mandated reporters at the start of the meeting and inform participants of their obligation to report any suspected abuse or neglect disclosed in an FTM in accordance with applicable law.
+(See the Hotline Policy for additional information concerning the reporting of child abuse or neglect.)
+4 .
 FTM participants are to neither photograph nor record (in writing or with a device) any information presented at the meeting.
 The FTM plan is the only official document that shall be recorded and distributed to participants.